 /s/ Gregory S. Skinner

-Gregory S. Skinner Vice President and Chief Financial Officer (Principal Accounting Officer)
+Gregory S. Skinner

+Vice President and Chief Financial Officer

+(Principal Accounting Officer)

-\ The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is being filed as part of the Form 10-Q.
+The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is not being filed as part of the Form 10-Q or as a separate disclosure document.